lankef/pyAQSC/docs/api-chiphiepsfunc.md

 - `n : int` - The highest known order $n$.

+### `aqsc.ChiPhiEpsFunc.get_max_order_by_order(n)`
+Calculating the maximum of the absolute value of the function represented by the Fourier coefficient of each order.

+Parameters:

+- `n_chi, n_phi : int` - The grid size for evaluation.

+Returns:

+- A list of real scalars.

 ### `aqsc.ChiPhiEpsFunc.zeros_like(other)`
 Produces a `ChiPhiFunc(nfp=0)`-filled ChiPhiEpsFunc with the same $n$ as another `ChiPhiEpsFunc`.